faisalazam/Problems/SYSTEM_DESIGN.md

 ### Message queue

-To further scale our system, we need to decouple different components of the system so they can be scaled independently.
+To further scale our system, we need to decouple different components of the system, so they can be scaled independently.
 Messaging queue is a key strategy employed by many real-world distributed systems to solve this problem.

 A message queue is a durable component, stored in memory, that supports asynchronous communication.
 It serves as a